Keberdle/project_sql/README.md

 ### time_season_code
 Used by meteorologic seasons [Meteorologické jaro začíná 1. března a končí 31. května](https://cs.wikipedia.org/wiki/Ro%C4%8Dn%C3%AD_obdob%C3%AD)
+Can be used easily from TABLE seasons but this table was not mentioned in the assignment.

 ### populatio_density
 From table countries